Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Lastly, `Entry` is *activatable*.
+Lastly, `Entry` is **activatable**.
 Users usually do this by pressing the enter key while the cursor is inside the `Entry`.
 This does not cause any behavior initially, but we can connect to the `activate` signal of `Entry` to choose a custom function to be called.

-Other than `activate`, `Entry` has one more signal `text_changed`, which is emitted whenever the internal buffer changes, including when set programmatically using `set_text`.
+Other than `activate`, `Entry` has one more signal, `text_changed`, which is emitted whenever the internal buffer changes.

 \signals
 \signal_activate{Entry}
 \signal_text_changed{Entry}

-Note that the user cannot insert a newline character using the enter key.
-As such, `Entry` should exclusively be used for text prompts which are exactly one line.
+Note that the user cannot insert a newline character using the enter key. `Entry` should exclusively be used for text prompts which have no line breaks.
 For multi-line text entry, we should use the next widget instead.

+---

 ## TextView